camunda/blog.camunda.org/content/post/2019/02/Domain-Driven-Design-Lessons-from-the-Startup-World.md

 Our speaker for the evening, the talented [Sandra Ahlgrimm](https://twitter.com/skriemhild), Cloud Advocate at Microsoft, walked us through an [interesting real-life case study](https://www.slideshare.net/sandramarlii/real-world-domain-driven-design-example), brimming with DevOps lessons.
 Here’s our key takeaways from this insightful evening

 <!--more-->
-We recently hosted the Domain Driven Design Berlin Meetup: Real World Domain Driven Design Example from the Startup World... and why this architecture failed in the end.

-Our speaker for the evening, the talented [Sandra Ahlgrimm](https://twitter.com/skriemhild), Cloud Advocate at Microsoft, walked us through an [interesting real-life case study](https://www.slideshare.net/sandramarlii/real-world-domain-driven-design-example), brimming with DevOps lessons.
-Here’s our key takeaways from this insightful evening:

 ####Lesson #1: Don’t expect startup IT to be full of Greenfield opportunities for DDD